Swift-Lang-Learn/swift-lang-learn.github.io/_posts/2019-03-03-collections.md

 ### Sets
 A Set is a list of values in no particular order and each value must be unique.
 If you insist on adding a duplicate value to the set, Swift will just ignore the duplicate as if it doesn’t exist.
 Since sets are unordered, you cannot access the values using a numerical position as you would in an array.
-Just as in an array, a set can only contain values of a single type.
+A set can only contain values of a single type.

 To declare an empty set: